 All wood blade vs carbon blade

-In modern table tennis, professional prefer faster and harder blade.
+In modern table tennis, professionals prefer a faster and harder blade.
 With the new ball, players get harder to impact the spin to the ball.
-Harimoto Tomokazu also confirmed that playing with a more flexible racket give him confidence.
+Harimoto Tomokazu also confirmed that playing with a more flexible racket gives him confidence.
 So what is the wise choice here?

-- Carbon blade is hard and stiff.
+- The carbon blade is hard and stiff.
 It’s not good for beginners.
 The hardness eliminates the feeling of the service and service return.
 The stiffness reduces the good vibration to your hand.
 All of these pieces of information are crucial to new players (to learn the techniques).
-Use only carbon blade if you are the advanced player, and your playing style is more close-to-table hitters.
+Use only a carbon blade if you are the advanced player, and your playing style is more close-to-table hitters.